brian-beeler/privoxy-pilot-macos/README.md

     `brew services start privoxy`

 3. If you see "==> Successfully started privoxy" then it's possible that there was a problem in the previous config file.

+   If you don't since Privoxy has been returned to its original installation state that's where the problem lies.
+The first place to check is the Privoxy [documentation](https://www.privoxy.org/user-manual/index.html).
+Also refer to the Homebrew [documentation](https://docs.brew.sh/) and their [community group](https://github.com/orgs/Homebrew/discussions).

 4. On the Mac that is hosting Privoxy try going to "ads.com".
 You should see the Privoxy block page.
 This means Privoxy is working.